de1mos242/micro-diary/README.md

-# micro-diary
+# Micro diary
-Micro diary is a service to save growing progress of a baby
+The micro diary is a service to save growing progress of a child